Unified continuous-time q-learning for mean-field game and mean-field control problems: Numerical details of crowd-aversion transport example

-\ \\ \textbf{Acknowledgement}: X. Wei is supported by National Natural Science Foundation of China grant under no.12201343.
-X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15211524.
+\ \\ \textbf{Acknowledgement}:{We are grateful to the Associate Editor and two anonymous referees for their helpful comments.
+X. Wei is supported by National Natural Science Foundation of China grant under no.12201343.
+X. Yu is supported by the Hong Kong RGC General Research Fund (GRF) under grant no. 15211524.}